liamdawson/cocoon-create-model-maker-resources/README.md

 Use
 [this profile/definition](https://github.com/liamdawson/cocoon-create-model-maker-resources/raw/master/cocoon_create_modelmaker_3d.def.json)
 instead, by placing it into the `resources\definitions` folder where Ultimaker Cura 3D is installed.
+Then, restart Cura if it was already open, and a new "Cocoon" category will appear in the "Add Printer" wizard.